Curiosity ~ Lucidity ~ Humanity

 Fiction: Short stories, flash, novel excerpts and experimental work.
 Up to ~4,000 words.
 The sweet spot for dribbles is 50 words (our most challenging format).

 Imaginative prose should be clear and thoughtful (if we can’t understand it, we can’t publish it); should elevate stakes and offer a unique perspective.
-Make it about something and lean into it.
-We avoid sexy themes (to remain accessible to all ages).
+Make it about something and don’t be afraid to lean into it.

 Nonfiction: Essays, memoir, commentary, or hybrid pieces.
 Up to ~4,000 words.

-Write about the good stuff--the aside you tell your friend.
+Write about the real stuff—the aside you tell your friend.
 Use a pen name if it helps.
-We want to learn from your nonfiction and prefer depth and a frank look at issues over a myopic view.
-And yes, it can be stranger than fiction.
+We want to learn from your nonfiction, and prefer depth and a frank discussion over a myopic view.
+And yes, sometimes it can be stranger than fiction.

 Dribbles (50 words or less): Up to 3 related works per submission.

 This very short form is challenging: how to pack depth into a few words.
-We look for dribbles that challenge or enlighten us.
-We especially love rhyming and word play and depth of meaning and clever vocabulary that is precise.
-We hope for prose that makes us think and/or feel and expect creative experimentation in this format.
+We especially love rhyming and word play and clever vocabulary that is precise.
+We expect creative experimentation in this format.

 Ongoing Open Call, Visual Genre